dedecube/dedecube-docs/src/index.md

   - title: Rich Features
     details: Packed with a wealth of features, Dedecube empowers developers to create sophisticated and high-performance mobile applications with ease.
   - title: Simplified Solutions
-    details: Focused on ‘simplicity first,’ we’ve addressed and simplified the most common challenges in mobile development, enabling you to concentrate on innovation and efficiency.
+    details: Focused on ‘simplicity first’ we’ve addressed and simplified the most common challenges in mobile development, enabling you to concentrate on innovation and efficiency.
 ---